Autonomic Nervous System

 • Sweating abnormalities, which could alternately be too much sweat or insufficient sweat

 • Digestion difficulties due to slow digestion.
-Resulting symptoms could include loss of appetite, bloating, diarrhoea or constipation and difficulty swallowing.
+Symptoms could include loss of appetite, bloating, diarrhoea or constipation and difficulty swallowing.

 • Urinary problems.
 These can include difficulty starting urination, incontinence and incomplete emptying of the bladder.